 BSN - DNP

 The BSN to DNP option provides students a smooth transition from the Bachelor of Science in Nursing (BSN) degree to the terminal Doctor of Nursing Practice (DNP) degree.
-Upon application, students will choose a Master of Science in Nursing (MSN) specialization.
+Upon application, students will choose a specialization.
 The number of credit hours varies depending on the track chosen.

 Family Nurse Practitioner

 Psychiatric Mental Health Nurse Practitioner

 Adult-Gerontological Acute Care Nurse Practitioner

 Leadership in Health Information Technology

 According to Subrule 2.8(5) nursing courses with a clinical component may not be taken by a person a) who has been denied licensure by the board; b) whose license is currently suspended, surrendered or revoked in any United States jurisdiction; or c) whose license/registration is currently suspended, surrendered or revoked in another country due to disciplinary action.